WSIAT Takes Away an Employee’s Right to Sue Her Employer

 Policy 15-03-14 states that a worker will generally be entitled to benefits for chronic mental stress if an appropriately diagnosed mental stress injury is caused by a substantial work-related stressor arising out of and in the course of the worker’s employment.
 It goes on to state that workplace harassment will generally be considered a substantial work-related stressor.

 Results of WSIB Audit

 Notwithstanding the above policy, a recent WSIB audit found that the WSIB denied approximately 94% of work-related chronic mental stress cases.
 Between January and May of 2018, only 10 out of the 159 claims filed for chronic mental stress were in fact approved by the WSIB.

 So, where does this leave employees who wish to seek compensation for chronic mental stress resulting from workplace harassment?
 In Morningstar, the WSIAT vice chair found that Ms Morningstar’s right to file a civil action was barred since compensation “could be” provided under WSIA.
 However, the above statistics tend to show that most claims for chronic mental stress are denied.
 Moreover, damages awarded by the WSIB are likely to be substantially less than damage awards issued by the courts.
 While the finding in Morningstar will be welcomed by employers, it may leave very little redress for employees suffering from chronic mental stress.

 Law Firm Services

 Pallett Valo LLP is one of Ontario’s Top 10 Regional Law Firms.
-The firm practices in the areas of business law, commercial litigation, commercial real estate, construction, insolvency and corporate restructuring, employment and labour, and wills, estates, and trusts.
+The firm practices in the areas of business law, commercial litigation, commercial real estate, construction, employment and labour, and wills, estates, and trusts.

 Published: GGI Insider, No. 105, January 2020 l Photo: kieferpix - stock.adobe.com